 Drawing supports a number of popular image formats, including

-Drawing also lets you undo changes using
+Because no-one’s perfect, Drawing lets you undo changes using

 - Brush, line, shape and selection tools